ceramicnetwork/CIPs/CIPs/CIP-21/CIP-21.md

 ## Suggested Usage

-**CAIP-10 Links**: The Crypto Accounts *reference* document stores references to [CAIP-10 Links (CIP-7)](https://github.com/ceramicnetwork/CIP/issues/15), which are separate documents that cryptographically prove that the DID owns a given linked blockchain account.
+**CAIP-10 Links**: The Crypto Accounts *record* document stores records to [CAIP-10 Links (CIP-7)](https://github.com/ceramicnetwork/CIP/issues/15), which are separate documents that cryptographically prove that the DID owns a given linked blockchain account.
 At the time a CAIP-10 Link is created, it should be added to this document.

 ## Rationale